 - Then, the number of colonies in the analysis disc is recorded.

 c.
-Microbial Removal Efficiency = What percentage of all microorganisms passing though the membrane filter will be retained (or filtered)
+Microbial Removal Efficiency = What percentage of all microorganisms passing through the membrane filter will be retained (or filtered).

 d.
-Probability = What is the probability that 1 cell, of the model microorganism, will pass through the membrane (or not filtered)
+Probability = What is the probability that 1 cell of the model microorganism will pass through the membrane (or not get filtered).

-All of the above expressions are used to describe how good a final membrane filter is at removing a specific microorganism, or food spoilage bacteria, from a solution.
-They all mean the same, but are expressed differently.
+All of the above expressions are used to describe how good a final membrane filter is at removing food spoilage microorganisms, or food spoilage bacteria, from a solution.
+They all mean the same but are expressed differently.

-What does this mean to you as a food & beverage processor and to your customers?
+What does this mean for you as a food and beverage processor?

 The question you should ask yourself is, is this significant?
 Well, let’s translate the bacterial retention claims into simpler language:

 From a food safety perspective, the above means that contamination using filter X (0.001% probability of contamination) is 1000 times more likely than if you use filter Y (0.000001% probability of contamination).